 - The Philippines are an archipelago of over 7,000 islands.
 There are hundreds of stunning places to visit, but many of them take some time and patience to get to.

 - At the time of writing, the conversion rate was 51.03 Philippine Pisos (PHP) to $1 USD.
 So if something costs 100 PHP, that’s just under $2.00 USD.

 - Expect to rough it here.
 You’ll be sleeping under a mosquito net in the great outdoors.
 Your shower will simply be you dumping cold water over your head from a bucket.
 There are no luxurious resorts in the area… yet.

-- There are very few amenities available for purchase so be sure to bring snacks, alcohol, and any medications and toiletries you may need.
+- There are very few amenities available for purchase.
+Make sure to bring snacks, alcohol, and any medications and toiletries you may need.

-- There are no ATMs around so be sure to bring enough cash to pay for your tour and to tip your guides if necessary.
+- There are no ATMs around so bring enough cash to pay for your tour and to tip your guides if necessary.

 - You’ll likely see a lot of trash around.
 Sadly trash in the ocean tends to wind up on the shores and it isn’t cleaned up regularly.
 Don’t contribute to the problem – pack out what you pack in.